-School employees shall act only within the authorization and scope of their credential or license.
-An employee is not authorized to diagnose or treat mental illness unless specifically licensed and employed to do so.
+A school employee shall act only within the authorization and scope of his/her credential or license.
+An employee is not authorized to diagnose or treat mental illness unless he/she is specifically licensed and employed to do so.
 (Education Code 215)